Meaad96s/datapreparation_titanic/README.md

 * **IBM Cloud Object Storage:** An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
 This code pattern uses Cloud Object Storage.

+* **IBM Data Refinery:** A part of the Watson Data Platform integrated environment and is a self-service data preparation client for data scientists, data engineers, and business analysts.
+It can transform large amounts of raw data into consumable, quality information that’s ready for analytics.
+IBM Data Refinery makes it easy to explore, prepare, and deliver data.

 # Featured Technologies